bigtoga/Examples/AI + ML + Predictive Analytics/Machine Learning/Categories.md

 Unsupervised ML - we don't know the outcome
+* Clustering - finding groups within a population

 Supervised ML - we know the outcome
+* Classification - applying labels to data
+* Regression - fitting data to predict where a new data point lies

 Reinforcement ML - you set up a reward system for a sequence of events, and the computer optimizes to get the reward
 * Drones - people know that drones could work, but they kept trying to program them to "be level".
 Eventually someone